Immaannn2222/holbertonschool-zero_day/0x02-vi/README.md

-A preface and an interaction space to optimize this code
+this is  A preface and an interaction space to optimize this code